Alexander Homan

 “No, what I mean is, even the easy passing of an elder, as in, not a sudden or unexpected death.
 We take seriously the passing of all creatures.
 We mourn the creatures we cull for our food.
 We mourn the bugs we kill when we harvest and forage.
 All is part of the great turning, the great cycle.
 All is a delicate dance of balance.”

 The dwarf looks up at her.
 “Ah, fuck it, elf, you done came and said the right thing at the right time.”
 He wipes his eyes dry with his chubby hands.
 “I’m Erdmond, from Trostenwald; originally by way of Marquet.
 But I guess I got a new life ahead of me now.
 Where do you think we’re headin’, Bisaft?
-This here caravel won’t take us father than Bwualli, I’m guessin’...”
+This here caravel won’t take us farther than Bwualli, I’m guessin’...”

 Rhime looks off into the horizon facing south again, beyond the bow of the Wavechaser.